 The CSB/SJU Libraries support initiatives which foster long-term sustainable approaches to eBooks in academic libraries.
 We support both the Macalester College “E-Book Rights Advocacy” document, and the Oberlin Group Statement on Ebooks & Libraries.

 The CSB/SJU Libraries and School of Theology and Seminary allocate money towards maintaining this special focus central to our institutional identity.

 Special Statement on Open Access

 The CSB/SJU Libraries support efforts to create open access (OA) to scholarly information, and to the extent that it is able will encourage our faculty to do so as well.
 We do not normally purchase materials which are also available freely online, although there are possible exceptions, such as when the purchased work is of considerably higher quality or provides a better experience than the freely available version.
 The CSB/SJU Libraries facilitate discovery of OA resources in our online systems.

 The following are possible criteria used by the rare books librarian or person(s) operating in that capacity to identify books that ought to be housed in a rare book collection.
 There are currently rare book collections at both campuses, with the Saint John’s rare books being housed in a more high-security, climate-controlled environment.
 The CSB rare books space offers lower-security mediated access, but no climate control as of yet.
 Selecting a book for a rare book designation implies the need for mediated access (low- or high-security) and, for some materials, climate control.

 - European books printed before 1800

 - American books printed before 1850, especially history and travel books.
-Many titles printed between 1820-1850 will not be scarce or valuable so the rarity of these volumes must be determined by the rare books librarian.
+Note that many titles printed between 1800-1850 will not be scarce or valuable so the rarity of these volumes must be determined on a case-by-case basis.

-- Association and autographed books of significant importance to the institution
+- Autographed or other books of significant importance to the institution

 - Important examples of first editions from nationally known authors or authors connected with the institution